-Music Therapy provides individualized activities to reinforce goals that include on task behaviors, communication skills, socialization skills, fine and gross motor skills, eye contact, relaxation, texture and sound sensitivity, and leisure training.
-Music therapy activities include singing, rhythmic activities, and playing instruments and are conducted with small groups and with individual students.
-The music therapy room is equipped with pianos, drums, tone chimes, and guitars.
+This therapy provides individualized activities to reinforce goals that include on task behaviors, communication skills, socialization skills, fine and gross motor skills, eye contact, relaxation, texture and sound sensitivity, and leisure training.
+Neuro-music therapy activities include singing, rhythmic activities, and playing instruments and are conducted with small groups and with individual students.
+The neuro-music therapy room is equipped with pianos, drums, tone chimes, and guitars.

 Speech Therapy addresses articulation, language delay, fluency, oral stimulation, and social skills.
 Speech Therapy coordinates with community-based instruction to help students transition and apply communication skills to environments outside the classroom.
 Speech Therapy incorporates technologies such as iPads, visuals, and communication devices/applications.
 Improving communication skills helps students reduce frustration and promotes interactions.
 Music and Speech therapists closely collaborate to integrate and reinforce skills.